tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 spherical:~ TannerDolby$ ssh bandit1@bandit.labs.overthewire.org -p 2220
 ```

-You will be prompted to enter a password after entering the above command.
-Paste the password that we copied to the clipboard from the previous level.
-Remember this password was found by opening the contents of readme by using `cat ./readme`.
 If the correct password is provided then you will have successfully connected to the bandit level one shell.
 You terminal or command line should display an output similar to the code snippet below.

 ```bash
 bandit1@bandit:~$
 ```

-Now that we have connected to the bandit server lets find the password stored in a file called `-` located in the home directory.
+Now that your connected to the bandit server lets find the password stored in a file called `-`.
 Like always, lets list all of the root directories contents with `ls -la`.
-Refer to [ls options](/writing/{{ tag }}/{{ shortname | slug}}/#listing-commands) for a refresher on why we use the `-la`.
+Refer to [ls options](/writing/{{ tag }}/{{ shortname | slug}}/#listing-commands) for a refresher on why to use the `-la` options.

 ```bash
 bandit1@bandit:~$ ls -la